 India has a long and established coffee drinking culture.
 At the beginning of making a coffee, a coffee filter is usually used.
 Then, the ground coffee is poured into the coffee maker with the filter.
 The next step is to pour hot water and cover the pot and allow it to brew.

 While the coffee is extracted at the bottom, hot milk is poured into the brew.
-This Indian coffee drink and the way it’s prepared makes a good coffee experience.
+This Indian coffee drink and the way it’s prepared to make a good coffee experience.

 The Best Coffee for you?

-Whatever you choose as your favorite coffee, you have to consider the factors for its making the right coffee to fit you.
+Whatever you choose as your favorite coffee, you have to consider the factors that makes that special coffee the perfect fit for you.